 People always get confused with these two.
 Agents can misguide when it comes to this topic so here I will try to explain how exactly ULIPS and ELSS works.

 In my experience I have seen so many people who keep saying I invested in so and so fund but didn’t get any returns even after three years.
 That is because they had invested in ULIPs (many they don’t know where they had invested).
 When I asked where you had invested?
 ULIPS or ELSS, they don’t have an answer for that.
+I hope by now you people have got the basic idea of ELSS and ULIPS.
+Always think about your requirements first and then choose the best instruments (investment).

 If you go deeper into ULIPS there are 2 types in that and many not aware of it.